Updated August 9, 2021

 What is the most important lesson I should learn from the Mary’s Mini-McDougall Diet® experience?

 When describing the excellent health and youthful appearance of the Native Americans, Benjamin Rush wrote in 1776, “…the old proverb may well be verified: Natura paucis contenta—nature is satisfied with little…” Most people believe a wide variety of foods is necessary for good health.
 This belief favors the food industry and helps sell the 20,000 products that line the supermarket shelves.
-Look at the consequences of eating a diet with a wide variety of foods—hundreds of millions of fat, sick people living in Western societies.
+Look at the consequences of eating a diet with a wide variety of foods—hundreds of millions of overweight, sick people living in Western societies.

-Why is this diet more efficient than the regular, or even the Maximum Weight Loss version of the McDougall Program?
+Why is this diet more efficient than the regular, or even the Maximum Weight Loss, version of the McDougall Program?

 Variety causes people to consume more food and more calories.
 Populations of people like rural Asians, Africans and Peruvians are known for being trim and avoiding disease common to Westerners, and their diets consist of limited kinds of foods – a starch and a few locally grown vegetables and fruits.
 Fortunately, the foods are designed to be nutritionally complete long before they reach the dinner table.